kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

    no longer treat the shutting-down Pod as a valid, in-service replica.
 Pods that shut down slowly should not continue to serve regular traffic and should start terminating and finish processing open connections.
-   Some applications need to go beyond finishing open connections and need more graceful termination - for example session draining and completion.
-Endpoints that represent the terminating pods are not immediately removed from EndpointSlices, and a status indicating [terminating state](/docs/concepts/services-networking/endpoint-slices/#conditions) is exposed from the EndpointSlice API (and the legacy Endpoints API).
+   Some applications need to go beyond finishing open connections and need more graceful termination - for example: session draining and completion.
+Any endpoints that represent the terminating pods are not immediately removed from EndpointSlices, and a status indicating [terminating state](/docs/concepts/services-networking/endpoint-slices/#conditions) is exposed from the EndpointSlice API (and the legacy Endpoints API).
 Terminating